-The Shearing Fellowship is for emerging and distinguished writers who have published at least one book with a trade or literary press, it includes:
+For emerging and distinguished writers who have published at least one book with a trade or literary press, this fellowship includes:

 - office space in the BMI offices on the campus of UNLV;

-- recognition in BMI’s literature, and on The Believer’s masthead, as a “Shearing Fellow.”
+- recognition at BMI as a “Shearing Fellow.”

-While there are no formal teaching requirements, this is a “working fellowship.”
-BMI’s visiting fellows will maintain a regular in-office presence, around 10 hours a week, along with 10 hours of service to the community.
-In addition to the primary goal of furthering one’s own writing during their term in Las Vegas, visiting fellows are expected to engage in a substantial way with BMI’s community, in a way custom-scoped based on their skills and personal interest.
-Upon acceptance into the program, each fellow will craft a work plan in partnership with BMI’s program manager that is meaningful to all involved parties.
-Here are some examples of activities a visiting fellow could pursue:
+While there are no formal teaching requirements, this is a “working fellowship” located in Las Vegas.
+BMI’s visiting fellows will maintain office hours (10 per week), and will offer regular service to the community.
+In addition to the primary goal of furthering one’s own writing during their term in Las Vegas, visiting fellows are expected to engage in a substantial way with BMI’s community, in ways that connect to their interests and skills.
+Upon acceptance into the program, each fellow will craft a plan in partnership with BMI.
+This is equally weighted against the writing sample and proposed literary project for the residency.
+Here are some examples of activities a visiting fellow might pursue:

 - Offer readings, craft talks, and other public presentations to the readers and writers of UNLV and Southern Nevada.